neon-oneon/PRODIGY_ML_05/README.md

 Attached is Jupyter notebook with code as well as documentation explaining in detail how to achieve the desired output.

-I have also attached the outputs for this particular program.

 I followed the following steps to obtain accurate outputs

 Steps: